trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

    octez-client get balance for my_baker
    ```

-   Again, if the balance is not correct, the local node may not be ready yet.
+   If the balance still shows 0, the local node may not be ready yet.
    In this case you can temporarily use the public RPC endpoint.

    When the account receives its tez, it owns enough stake to bake but has still no consensus or DAL rights because it has not declared its intention to become a baker.